Turkish Citizenship by Investment: The Ultimate Guide

 There aren’t as many downsides to Turkish citizenship as one might think.
 With changes to the program making it more favourable for foreign investors, the Turkey citizenship-by-investment program is one of the best currently available.

-However, you will have to take a few challenges onboard.
+However, you will have to be aware of a few additional challenges.

 One of the most significant drawbacks of holding a Turkish passport is the mandatory military service.
 However, there are ways to avoid it, such as proving that you don’t actually reside in Turkey.